-- Fire door assembly may consist of listed, labeled, or classified products from different organizations that are acceptable to the AHJ, unless restricted by published listings - Note: The 2016 edition of NFPA 80 includes a list of information that must be included on the label, and states that frames in certain locations are not required to have a fire protection rating.
+- Fire door assembly may consist of listed, labeled, or classified products from different organizations that are acceptable to the AHJ, unless restricted by published listings - Note: The 2016 and 2019 editions of NFPA 80 include a list of information that must be included on the label, and state that frames in certain locations are not required to have a fire protection rating.
 Glazing must be permanently labeled as identified in Table 4.2.2.